altocodenl/tagaway/readme.md

 We now iterate the list of ids, and obtain the `hash` for each of them as part of a new multi operation.

+If no tags are shared with the user, we merely return an empty array.

 If two (or more) distinct pivs have the same hash, the list will contain repeated hashes.
 However, we're OK with this, since the amount of repeated pivs should be relatively small, and the use we have for this list doesn't require it to contain non-repeated elements.
 To eliminate duplicates, we could either filter them in javascript, or add all the resulting hashes onto a redis set, but we won't do it - at least, not for now.

 Note that we access the next-to-last element in `s.last`, since the result of the last operation corresponds to the deletion of `qid`, rather than the `smembers` operation which brings the ids.